 HTML5 is a markup language used for structuring and presenting front-end components in Magento 2.
 It helps simplify development and is a vital Magento 2 technology stack component.

-Symphony is a PHP framework and a set of reusable PHP components, helping speed up your Magento 2 development by providing the ability to avoid repetitive coding tasks.
+Symphony is a PHP framework and a set of reusable PHP components, helping speed up your custom Magento development services by providing the ability to avoid repetitive coding tasks.

 Magento 2 requires Apache 2.2.x or 2.4.x.
 This web server is the most popular in the world (used by 60% of all websites), and now it is officially a part of the Magento 2 technology stack.